AP1000: United States

 In February 2012, the US Nuclear Regulatory Commission approved the two proposed reactors at the Vogtle plant.

 For VC Summer, a delay of at least one year and extra costs of $1.2 billion were announced in October 2014, largely due to fabrication delays.
 Unit 2 was then expected to be substantially complete in late 2018 or early 2019, with unit 3 about a year later.

 In October 2013, US energy secretary Ernest Moniz announced that China was to supply components to the US nuclear power plants under construction as part of a bilateral co-operation agreement between the two countries.
-Since China's State Nuclear Power Technology Corporation (SNPTC) acquired Westinghouses's AP1000 technology in 2006, it has developed a manufacturing supply chain capable of supplying international power projects.
+Since China's State Nuclear Power Technology Corporation (SNPTC) acquired Westinghouse's AP1000 technology in 2006, it has developed a manufacturing supply chain capable of supplying international power projects.
 Industry analysts have highlighted a number of problems facing China's expansion in the nuclear market including continued gaps in their supply chain, coupled with Western fears of political interference and Chinese inexperience in the economics of nuclear power.

 On July 31, 2017, after an extensive review into the costs of constructing Units 2 and 3, South Carolina Electric and Gas decided to stop construction of the reactors at VC Summer and will file a Petition for Approval of Abandonment with the Public Service Commission of South Carolina.

 On October 14, 2022, Georgia Power announced that loading of nuclear fuel at Vogtle Unit 3 had begun.

 On April 1, 2023, Georgia Power announced that Vogtle Unit 3 had made a connection to the grid and began supplying electricity for the first time, and on May 29, Unit 3 reached its maximum designed power output.

 Hot functional testing on Vogtle Unit 4 was completed on May 1, 2023.
 It went into commercial operation in March 2024.

 In 2025, Fermi America signed an agreement with Doosan Enerbility, a South Korean nuclear equipment firm to deploy four Westinghouse AP1000 nuclear reactors as part of its data center development in Amarillo, Texas.